AliaksandrKrukouski/elasticsearch/README.md

 **Check results** \
 In console output see documents matched with provided criteria.

+### elasticsearch_agg_app
+This application provides ability to analyze movie related data loaded from data/ml-latest-small.
+It uses different types of analytical queries.

+**Run application** \
+To run the application execute in command line - *python3 elasticsearch_agg_app.py*.\
+Follow the instructions on screen to choose required query and provide input values for search parameters.

+**Check results** \
+In console output see the results.

 ## Clean up
 After finishing with running the applications: